Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Statistical Tests and Quantitative Analyses

-To quantitatively assess whether routing dominance provides a reliable proxy for causal expert importance, we perform rank correlation analysis between two expert-level quantities: (i) \emph{routing dominance}, measured as the average incoming routing mass derived from the learned collaboration matrix, and (ii) \emph{intrinsic importance}, measured via gradient-based attribution of the expert selection logits with respect to expert representations.
+To quantitatively assess whether routing dominance provides a reliable proxy for intrinsic expert importance, we perform rank correlation analysis between two expert-level quantities: (i) \emph{routing dominance}, measured as the average incoming routing mass derived from the learned collaboration matrix, and (ii) \emph{intrinsic importance}, measured via gradient-based attribution of the expert selection logits with respect to expert representations.
 For each task and training epoch, attribution scores are first aggregated across evaluation samples, yielding a single scalar per expert.
 Rank correlation is then computed across the expert set ($N=10$) using Spearman's $\rho$, with two-sided p-values reported for all tests in Table~\ref{tab:rank_correlation}.

 Across tasks, rank correlation between routing dominance and intrinsic importance is weak and inconsistent.
 HumanEval exhibits consistently low correlation across all training epochs.
 GSM8K shows moderate but statistically insignificant correlation throughout training.
 MMLU displays a transient increase in alignment early in training (Epoch 2), which does not persist and is not corroborated by Kendalls $\tau$.
-Overall, these results indicate that routing frequency \textit{does not} provide a stable or reliable proxy for causal expert importance.
+Overall, these results indicate that routing frequency \textit{does not} provide a stable or reliable proxy for intrinsic importance or attribution-based influence.